Skip to main content

 • Elopements or micro-weddings

-• Weekday or off-season weddings – you are unlikely to get a recied hour coverage on a summer Saturday for example.
+• Weekday or off-season weddings – you are unlikely to get a reduced hour coverage on a summer Saturday, for example.

 • Couples who prioritise quality over quantity

-• Your entire day is at one wedding venue (preparations, cereomny and reception) if you ar getting ready at home, then onto a church, before traveekling onto a hotel recepetion, you will lose a lot of photography coverage due to the travelling times.
+• Your entire day is at one wedding venue (preparations, ceremony, and reception).
+If you are getting ready at home, then onto a church, before travelling to a hotel reception, you will lose a lot of photography coverage due to the travelling times.

 If your big day skips traditions like a bridal party breakfast or late-night send-off, a half-day package ensures you pay only for the hours of photography you need.
-Wedding planning tips that I created in this guide, will help 100% help you!
+The wedding planning tips that I created in this guide will help 100% help you!

 A couple kisses at a lively event, surrounded by people capturing the moment.
 The background is softly blurred with glowing lights, creating a romantic atmosphere.
 Black and white enhances the intimate feel of the image, expertly captured by a North Yorkshire wedding photographer.